-To reduce the risk of a blood clot, make sure you follow carefully the instructions of the healthcare team if you have been given medication or need to wear special stockings.
+To reduce the risk of a blood clot, make sure you carefully follow the instructions of the breast cancer team if you have been given medication or need to wear special stockings.

-You should be able to return to normal activities after two to three weeks.
+You should be able to return to normal activities after 2 to 3 weeks.
 Wearing a soft bra that fits comfortably will help to relieve any discomfort.

-Do not lift anything heavy or do strenuous exercise, such as vacuuming or ironing, for three weeks.
+Do not lift anything heavy or do strenuous exercise, such as vacuuming or ironing, for 3 weeks.
+You should be able to do a limited amount of activity, such as lifting young children, after about 2 weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, ask the healthcare team or your GP for advice.
+Before you start exercising, ask the breast cancer team or your GP for advice.

-Do not drive until you are confident about controlling your vehicle and comfortable wearing a seat belt.
-Always check your insurance policy and with your doctor.
+Do not drive until you can control your vehicle, including in an emergency, and you are comfortable wearing a seat belt.
+Always check your insurance policy and with the breast cancer team.